 The TIMEBASE control on CV Watcher can be adjusted to zoom in and out on the traces.

 By default the sequencer’s numbered gate buttons are all off.
-To switch them all on either click on the INVERT button or left click on button 1 and swipe the mouse all the way to button 16 while keeping the mouse button pressed.
+To switch them all on either click on the ALL ON button or left click on button 1 and swipe the mouse all the way to button 16 while keeping the mouse button pressed.